-- For units flanking a window street, the main front door should be visible from, and oriented to, the exterior side elevation of the dwelling with access to the sidewalk.
+- Ensure units facing or flanking a Regional or Collector Road are of a high architectural quality and given special consideration in design, massing, orientation, siting, and materials. - For units flanking a window street, the main front door should be visible from, and oriented to, the exterior side elevation of the dwelling with access to the sidewalk.
 Ensure the entries are articulated through the use of entry features such as projecting porches facing the street. - 3.
 Ensure garages are recessed from the front wall of the dwelling to reduce their presence on the streetscape.